Women in Palestine: Rape and abortion laws

 Up until the 2000s, there had been laws in both the West Bank and the Gaza Strip allowing rapists to escape punishment by marrying their rape victims.
 In the West Bank, this law had been maintained by the Jordanian Penal Code of 1960, whereas in the Gaza Strip a similar standard had been kept up by the British Penal Code of 1936 and during Egyptian control of the territory.
 While rape is criminalized in both penal codes, the ability to escape punishment or mitigating conditions with "honor" killings created insecurity for rape victims in the West Bank and Gaza.
-In 2018, the Jordanian Penal Code of 1960 upholding this standard in the West Bank was officially repealed.
+In 2018, the Jordanian Penal Code of 1960 – which upheld this standard in the West Bank – was officially repealed.
 The penal code in the Gaza Strip had been repealed by the Egyptian People's Assembly in 1999.

-Additionally, both the application of the Jordanian Penal Code of 1960 in the West Bank and the British Penal Code of 1936 in the Gaza Strip prohibit abortions, though abortions may be permitted in cases of incest, rape, or endangerment of the mother's life.
+According to Article 8 of Palestinian Public Health Law No. 20 (passed in 2004), abortion is legal only to save the life of the pregnant woman.
+Anecdotal reports suggest that prosecutions are rare.
+Abortion access in the occupied Palestinian territories is greatly impacted by Israel's military occupation and the resulting travel restrictions and conflicting legal systems.

+In Israel, abortion is permitted when determined by a termination committee.
+Palestinians living in East Jerusalem have access to Israeli hospitals.
+Palestinians living in the West Bank and Gaza have obtained abortions in Israel, but the number appears to have been very small in the 2010s.

+Some doctors in the West Bank are willing to perform illegal abortions.
+The Palestinian Family Planning and Protection Association, which provides referrals to such doctors, provided abortion-related services to more than 10,000 women in 2014.

 The Labor Law of 2000

 The Palestinian Labor Law of 2000 was enacted in an attempt to create some uniformity of legal precedents for labor laws across the various jurisdictions of Palestinian territories.
-The law reformed the previous labor regulations put in place by during Jordanian and Egyptian control (of the West Bank and Gaza Strip respectively) for men and women, thus creating a more equal work environment.
+The law reformed the previous labor regulations put in place during Jordanian and Egyptian control (of the West Bank and Gaza Strip respectively) for men and women, thus creating a more equal work environment.
 This labor law states that Palestinians have the right to work if they are capable of doing so and should not be discriminated against in the process.
-The Labor Law provides women with maternity leave before and after pregnancy; it prohibits gender-based discrimination, though does not explicitly address the gender-based violence in the workplace.
+The Labor Law provides women with maternity leave before and after pregnancy; it prohibits gender-based discrimination, though it does not explicitly address gender-based violence in the workplace.